OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 December 2012.md

 ## Books, Research, and Cultural Commentary

-- Volume III of *The **Secret History of the World*** is 80% complete and explores cosmic mind interaction with human activity.
 - Volume II of the **Secret History** was pending release.
 - Laura's historical research revealed real evidence of 40 tons of gold taken by **Caepio** near **Toulouse** in 106 BC.
     - The gold was hidden nearby but never recovered.